 Q. How many days should I plan to hold a clinic?

-A. Peggy prefers a 3-4 day clinic time frame and has done from 2 day to 5-day clinics including "lesson days."
+A. Peggy prefers a 3-4 day clinic time frame and has done 2 to 5 day clinics including "lesson days."
 Her charge for those varies based on the number of days.
 Travel time is also considered.
 For example, it would not make sense for her to fly to NY from Portland, OR for a 2- day clinic unless there were multiple events in the same area, because she loses 2 days of travel time.
 As the clinic organizer, you will determine the number of teaching days based on your total costs, the potential interest in your area, and how many days you feel people can afford.

 Q. How many participants will Peggy accept?

 A. For a riding clinic, the ideal number of riding participants is nine and no more than ten which might include the organizer.
 Fewer can be accepted, but Peggy's daily fees would still apply, so the organizer needs to take any headcount fewer than nine into consideration when calculating covering total costs.
 Also, it is a good idea to have 1-2 people on a waiting list in case a horse or rider is unable to make the event because of some last minute emergency.
 Groundwork clinics and unmounted rider clinics that focus on rider biomechanics, may be as large as 20 or more people, and require Peggy having an assistant.